alessandroardenghi/MultiTaskDeiT/README.md

 - [Inference](#inference)
 - [Results](#results)

-## Introduction (TO DO)
+## Introduction

-A brief overview of the project, its goals, and key contributions.
-You can mention high-level ideas, why your approach is novel, and what tasks or datasets it addresses.
+Previous papers found that adding self-supervised tasks to the training of classifier models improved the feature representation capabilities of the model itself, in turn improving the classification results.
+The objective of this project is therefore to investigate the effects of training a model to perform classification, while also learning to perform Jigsaw Reconstruction and Image Colorization.

 ## Paper (TO DO)

-If your project is associated with a publication, link it here:

-**Title:** [Self-Supervision through Image Reconstruction: Can Multitask Training Enhance Feature Representation?](INSERT_PAPER_URL_HERE) **Authors:** Ardenghi Alessandro, Giampetruzzi Rocco Cristiano
+**Title:** Self-Supervision through Image Reconstruction: Can Multitask Training Enhance Feature Representation?
+**Authors:** Ardenghi Alessandro, Giampetruzzi Rocco Cristiano <br>
 **Abstract:** A concise abstract or summary of the paper.

 ## Installation
 ### Prerequisites